Houston Distracted Driver Accident Lawyer

 For example, say that you receive a $200,000 settlement and the jury finds you to be responsible for 20% of the accident.
 You will receive $160,000.
 However, if the jury finds you to be responsible for 60% of your accident, you will not receive any damages.

-If you have been involved in a distracted driving accident in the Houston area, call an experienced Houston car accident lawyer.
+If you have been involved in an accident with a distracted driver in the Houston area, call an experienced Houston car accident lawyer.
 Attorneys experienced in distracted driving lawsuits know the changes that are always occurring with distracted driving laws and can get you the maximum amount of compensation for your damages.